FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 ## Open a FHIR Project from Simplifer

+If you don't have a local project folder yet then you can open a project on Simplifier to download all project files to a FHIR project folder on your computer.

+* Click `Open FHIR Project...` in the Simplifier menu:
 * Click `Open FHIR Project from Simplifier.net...` in one of the following places:

-  - File menu
   - Start panel
   - Session panel